edyedy123/Fit-Friends-App/README.md

 ## Project Overview

 ### Business Statement
-Fit Friends is an app that allows users to record their workouts with a simple and easy to use interface and be able to view their friend’s workouts.
+Fit Friends is a work out application for Android with a simple and easy to use interface that allows registered users to keep track of their daily work out plans.
+The applicant has a pre-logged work out plans for new users to use, and the user can add, edit or create a new work out plans for each day of the week.
+The applicant biggest feature is the that the user can share their newly created work out plans as well as the number of sets for each work out with their friends which motive other to train harder and create a competitive environment.
+The application has an easy to use tools that allow the users to specify the day, the part of the body that will be effected by the work out and the number of sets for each day.

 #### Similar apps in the Google Play Store: